Core Tax Principles

 Tax stewardship and governance is the foundation of P&G’s approach to taxes.
 Our tax organization consists of more than 200 professionals around the world who are responsible for staying abreast of applicable tax laws and ensuring that we adhere to these laws in every country in which we have a presence.
 We have online and classroom-based tax training programs for P&G employees in tax, finance, and other disciplines.
 These programs create overall awareness of our Core Tax Principles as well as the importance of tax stewardship, governance and compliance throughout the Company.
 We also retain experts around the world to assist in our compliance and interpretation of tax laws in the countries in which we operate.

 P&G’s global and regional leadership plays an important role in tax stewardship and governance.
-Finance and Accounting (F&A) leadership regularly reviews our processes, including an annual review with the Audit Committee of the Board of Directors.
+Finance and Accounting (F&A) leadership regularly reviews our tax strategy and related governance processes, including an annual review with the Audit Committee of the Board of Directors.
 Global F&A leadership has regular oversight responsibility, ensuring P&G’s tax stewardship and governance framework is in line with our Core Tax Principles, internal controls, policies, and procedures, as well as with external compliance and regulatory requirements.

 P&G only pursues tax planning that is consistent with our business operations and that is based on real business substance.
 At P&G, tax planning must comply with both the letter and spirit of the law and be supported by real business substance.